planetfederal/exchange-documentation/source/editing/index.rst

    .. figure:: img/show-layer-history.png

 #.
-To view details about a commit, hover over it with the mouse.
+Hover your mouse over a commit to view details about the changes.
 The color bar next to the commit indicates the type of edits that were made.
 Green indicates a new feature was added.
 Yellow indicates a feature was modified.
 Red indicates a feature was deleted.
 A commit can have multiple types of edits.
 In such cases, the bar will have colors representative of the types of edits that were made.

    .. figure:: img/layer-history.png